Page Contents

 2. Give us a feel for what each day on an N2 bike trip is like.

-Cycling the N2 can take between 5-12 days, depending on the distance you’d like to cover each day, how much time you want to spend exploring and how challenging you want your experience to be.
+Cycling the N2 can take between 5 and 12 days, depending on the distance you’d like to cover each day, how much time you want to spend exploring and how challenging you want your experience to be.

 There are many things to explore and no two days are the same as the landscape is constantly changing.
-You’ll pass through cities, ancient villages and small towns, over some of the country’s most important rivers and five mountain ranges (while passing alongside five others).
+You’ll pass through cities, past castles, churches, ancient villages and small towns, over some of the country’s most important rivers and five mountain ranges (while passing alongside five others).

 On top of that you cycle through many wine production regions and 18 Protected Areas and sites integrated in the Natura 2000 Network, including a UNESCO World Heritage site in the Douro Valley.